Cinnamon Apple Energy Bites

 Ingredients

-- 1 cup dried apples, not freeze dried
+- 1 cup dried apples

 - 1/2 cup medjool dates, pits removed